Asset Based Business Line of Credit Solutions for Canadian Businesses | 7 Park Avenue Financial

 Is factoring accounts receivable a form of lending?

-Factoring is a form of commercial financing under the umbrella of asset-based lending.
+Factoring is a form of commercial financing for a company's accounts receivable under the umbrella of asset-based lending.
 It is a monetization of receivables on the balance sheet—it is not a loan/term loan per se.
 As businesses generate sales and issue invoices via the accounts receivable process, a firm can leverage cash flow as it requires.

 How does an Asset-Based Revolving Line of Credit provide flexibility?

-• Access funds as needed, pay only for what you use
+• Asset lending offers Access to funds as needed, pay only for what you use

 • Credit line grows with your business